Put yourself centre stage with our actor CV example

 Build your perfect actor CV

 Putting together the perfect actor CV is quick and easy when you use our CV builder.
-Our CV templates offer the ideal framework, and our CV help and tips help you to take your experience and turn it into content that appeals to recruiters.
+Our CV templates offer the ideal framework, and our CV help and tips help you to take your experience and turn it into content that appeals to casting directors.

-Look at our CV examples to see how it’s done and then create your own personalised actor CV to take the next step in your career.
+Look at our CV example to see how it’s done and then create your own personalised actor CV to take the next step in your career.